9 The soil site

 With the reference data established, the next task is to describe the site’s location in relation to its setting.
 As noted in earlier chapters, some of these parameters can be recorded remotely or after fieldwork, with reference to site notes and photographs.

 The following requirements comprise a minimum dataset for any soil profile description.
-Data is gathered at the landform scale with any site-scale deviations noted.
-More specific measurements are taken at the site scale when observing the land surface (Chapter 11).
+Data is gathered at the site scale.
+Further measurements are taken when observing the land surface (Chapter 10).

 E.g., Te Fn Sl for a site on the side of a low-angle fan at the back of a terrace.

-Record the dominant parent material origin (Table 24.5) and lithology of the landform on which the site is located.
+Record the dominant parent material origin (Table 11.8) and lithology (Table 4.1) at the site.

-E.g., Tp Rh for a landform blanketed in rhyolitic tephra.
+E.g., Tp RHYL for a landform blanketed in rhyolitic tephra.

-Record the current weather using an option from Table 6.3, and optionally note recent rainfall using Table 6.4.
+Record the current weather using an option from Table 5.2, and optionally note the temperature.
+For routine or detailed recording, describe any recent rainfall using Table 5.3.

 E.g., fP for a site in podocarp forest.

-Record the dominant land cover class of the landform using an option from Section 4.3.
+Record the current dominant land cover class of the site using an option from Section 3.3.

-Land management activities should be noted in free text when they are considered to be impacting the soil profile.
+Land management activities (current and past, where known) should be noted in free text when they are considered to be impacting the soil profile.
+Minimise use of jargon and clearly separate information on current and past land uses.